K-REBO/wmfocus/README.md

 While this tool is window manager-independent, an implementation for your favorite window manager might not yet be available.
 Current support:

 - i3
+- Hyprland (Wayland)
 - sway (partial, accepting PRs)

-If you want to implement support for more window managers, have a look at the [i3 implementation](https://github.com/svenstaro/wmfocus/blob/master/src/wm_i3.rs).
+If you want to implement support for more window managers, have a look at the [i3 implementation](https://github.com/svenstaro/wmfocus/blob/master/src/wm_i3.rs) or the [Hyprland implementation](https://github.com/svenstaro/wmfocus/blob/master/src/wm_hyprland.rs).

 This tool is heavily inspired by [i3-easyfocus](https://github.com/cornerman/i3-easyfocus).